 PARAMETER Description PEDAL TYPE Set this according to the physical type of the pedal or switch that is connected.
 Use CONTINUOUS/ CONTINUOUS for expression pedals and MOMENTARY or LATCHING for switches.
-MOMENTARY/ LATCHING PRESET INCR When this is turned ON, a connected at the PEDAL jack may be used to increment OFF/ON presets. , , PRESET START, These set the start and endpoints for a cycle of presets that may be stepped through PRESET END by a connected footswitch or pedal when PRESET INCR is on.
-When the series reaches the END preset, it starts from the beginning again.
-PEDAL CAL To calibrate an expression pedal connected to the onboard PEDAL jack, first select this menu choice, then: ▶ Press ENTER .
-Move the pedal through its full range of motion several times. ▶ Press ENTER again when finished.
+MOMENTARY/ LATCHING PRESET INCR When this is turned ON, a connected at the PEDAL jack may be used to increment OFF/ON presets.
+PRESET START, These set the start and endpoints for a cycle of presets that may be stepped through PRESET END by a connected footswitch or pedal when PRESET INCR is on.
+When the series reaches the END, it starts from the beginning again.
+Range is limited to the first 128 presets.
+PEDAL CAL To calibrate an expression pedal connected to the onboard PEDAL jack, first select this menu choice, then: ▶ Press ENTER. ▶ Move the pedal through its full range of motion several times. ▶ Press ENTER again when finished.
 Switches, unlike pedals, do not need to be calibrated.